ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Maryborough Chronicle, Wide Bay and Burnett Advertiser (Qld. : 1860 - 1947)_

 #### 1862-07-03 &middot; Maryborough, Queensland

 <table style="width: 100%;"><tr><td style="width: 50%">

-hurricane deck to-day an elderly darkey,
-with a philosophical and retrospective
-cast of countenance, squatted upon his
-bundle, toasting himself against the
-chimney) and apparently plunged into a
-state of profound meditation.
-Finding,
-upon inquiry, that he belonged to the
-9th Illinois, one of the most gallantly
-/ behaved Bnd heavy losing regiments at
-T the Fort Donelson battle, and part of
-which was abroad, 1 began to interrogate
 him on the subject.
 His philosophy was
 so much in the Falstaffian vein that ,1
 will give his views in his . own words,